 As with any piece of content, start with a robust outline.
 Depending on the number of pages (brochures can be anywhere from 3 to 32 pages), decide what you’d like to share with readers and how in-depth your resource will be.

-To keep you on track, designate the cover and back cover pages for your headline/subheading and call-to-action (CTA) respectively.
+To keep you on track, designate the cover and back cover pages for your headline/subheading and a CTA respectively.
 Then you can focus on information to be covered between both of those pages.

 Business brochures do not have to be boring.
 Even if your digital brochure is a collection of stats and annual reports, you can make your content engaging for your target audience.
 And often, engaging content means conversions.
 Use the following tips to make your content appealing: